-Kevin Driscoll, co-founder and co-owner, services as the chief investment officer and chief compliance officer.
+Kevin Driscoll, co-founder and co-owner, serves as the chief investment officer and chief compliance officer.
 He’s also a CPA and worked with Vickerman at Job Line Construction.

 Vickerman & Driscoll Financial Advisors Investment Strategy

-If you have less than $250,000, your portfolio will consist of ETFs and/or mutual funds.
+If you have less than $250,000, the firm generally invests your assets into portfolios consisting of exchange-traded funds (ETFs) and/or mutual funds.
 This is common among financial advisors and is the preferred way by many to invest with limited funds (robo-advisors, such as Wealthfront and Betterment follow this model as well).
 Vickerman & Driscoll have model portfolios developed in-house that determine the overall asset allocation, security holdings and sector weightings.
-You’ll be matched with a model portfolio based on your financial situation and objectives.
+You may be matched with a model portfolio based on your financial situation and objectives.
 Other factors include time horizon, liquidity needs, retirement date and risk tolerance.
 Across all portfolios is a common theme of diversification and liquidity to control risk.
 The firm invests in stocks, bonds, ETFs and no-load mutual funds.